Cashel Riordan MBACP (Accredited & Registered)

-I work from an upstairs counselling room at my family home in New Malden near Kingston, where I am happy to see adults and couples plus young adults 16+.
+Other times, I work from an upstairs counselling room at my family home in New Malden near Kingston, where I am happy to see adults and couples plus young adults 16+.
 I work both short-term and long-term face-to-face for as long as you feel the need to see me.
 My theoretical approach is Person Centred which means that I focus on you as a person and all that makes you what you currently are.

 New Malden mainline station is nearby + good bus connections.
 Trains and buses call at Wimbledon tube and train station and Kingston station both of which are about 6 minutes away